The Ultimate Ghent Visitor Guide and Photo Gallery

 The city of Ghent, in the Flemish region of Belgium, is a wonder for tourists and rises to the top of the list of places you can’t miss when visiting this magnificent country.

 If you want to spend a perfect weekend that you will never forget, you should opt for Ghent.
-With its gothic buildings, majestic castle, and intriguing architecture it feels like an enchanting trip back in time that will capture your heart and imagination.
+With its gothic buildings, majestic castle, and intriguing architecture, it feels like an enchanting trip back in time that will capture your heart and imagination.
 There is a vibe and energy here that will astound you.
-We came only to visit Gravensteen Castle, and from the first moment entering enchanting Ghent, we were captivated.
+We came only to visit Gravensteen Castle, and we were captivated from the first moment of entering the enchanting Ghent.

 Everything in this charming city has a story that mesmerizes you and makes you sing the praises of this city at any opportunity its name comes into the conversation.
 Ghent has quite a story to tell, and once you have visited, you will also want to praise its wonders.